THE CLINTON BEACH ASSOCIATION

 Our private beach-front community consists of approximately 170 homes along Shore Road, Groveway and Causeway on Long Island Sound in Clinton, Connecticut.

 Our area has long been a desirable beach community.
 Building began in earnest around 1900 when Standard & Chapman began selling 170 lots and building seaside homes on the land where our homes sit today.
+For more info, check out Seaside Homes, the marketing booklet for the original development.

-To formally unite the owners of those lots, the Connecticut General Assembly in 1967 created the Clinton Beach Association.
-The CBA is not a homeowners association, but rather, it’s a corporation, a taxing district and a quasi-governmental entity.
+To formally unite the owners of those lots, in 1967, the Connecticut General Assembly created the Clinton Beach Association.
+The CBA is not a homeowners’ association, but rather, it’s a corporation, a taxing district* and a quasi-governmental entity.
 If you own a home within the limits of the CBA, then you are automatically a member of the CBA.

 In accordance with our charter, your CBA tax is calculated based on the value of your property as assessed by the Town of Clinton.
-If you disagree with Clinton’s assessment of your property value, you can challenge it.
+If you disagree with the Town’s assessment of your property value, you can challenge it.
 And even if you’re not registered to vote in Clinton, if you own real or personal property in town valued at $1,000 or more, you can vote in referendums, such as the budget referendum every May, and at special meetings.

 Members are encouraged to familiarize themselves with the charter, bylaws and rules / code of neighborly conduct.
 Paper copies will be provided to new members upon request.

 We welcome your input and involvement.
 There are opportunities to serve on the Board of Directors and the Social Committee.
 In fact, four directorships are up for election at the annual meeting.
 If you’re interested, please email email@example.com.

 * When selling your property, remember that Connecticut’s Residential Property Disclosure Condition Report requires sellers to disclose that the property is located in a special tax district.